wh-alice/mig_visualstudio/vs/extensibility/how-to--access-the-built-in-fonts-and-color-scheme.md

 ---
-title: "How to: Access the Built-in Fonts and Color Scheme" ms.custom: "" ms.date: "10/21/2016" ms.prod: "visual-studio-dev14"
+title: "How to: Access the Built-in Fonts and Color Scheme | testtitle" ms.custom: "" ms.date: "10/21/2016"
+ms.prod: "visual-studio-dev14"